-At 31/12/2017 the trade receivables amount to $\in 2.015.184$ appear impaired.
+At 31.12.2018 the trade receivables amount to \in 2.784.824 appear impaired.
 These receivables refer to clients that face economical distress and Management estimates that they will not manage to respond to their financial obligations.
-It is probable that part of the doubtful receivables will be collected in the future (note C7).
+It is probable that part of the doubtful receivables will be collected in the future (note C8).

-B.27 Comparative information
+B.28 Comparative information

-In accordance with IAS 1 comparative information is disclosed in respect of the previous period for all amounts reported in the financial statements, both face of financial statements and notes, unless another Standard requires otherwise.
+Comparative information is disclosed in respect of the previous period for all amounts reported in the financial statements, both face of financial statements and notes.
 Differences may arise between the amounts stated in the financial statements and the amounts stated in the notes, as a result of numbers rounding.